 What about using this same approach to get our kids physically active?

-In the context of Facebook and gambling sites, there may be serious ethical questions around engineering digital behaviours to create habits.
+In the context of Facebook and secure casino sites that accept players from the UK, there may be serious ethical questions around engineering digital behaviours to create habits.
 But what if our purpose is to help our children to establish physical activity habits and live healthier lives?

 We know that the video game industry is not going to disappear, and we know that games are keeping kids indoors and sedentary.
 With a bit of cleverness, we can use the gaming technology that our kids love to help them develop good habits.
 However, the key is to make these apps and games fun for kids, and not just a program of fitness exercises that are better suited for adults.